-Body Accredited in accordance with current edition of Scope Certification body for certification of management ISO/IEC 17021-1 and ISO/IEC 27006 ISO 27001 for IAF code 33 and 39 Certification body for certification of product ISO/IEC 17065 The Swedish Gambling Authority's regulations and general advice on technical requirements and accreditation of bodies for inspection, testing and certification of gaming service providers (SIFS 2022:3), the Swedish Gambling Authority's regulations and general advice on state lotteries and lotteries for matters of public interest (LIFS 2018:4) and the Swedish Gambling Authority's regulations and general advice on responsible gambling (LIFS 2018:2).
-Test laboratory ISO/IEC 17025 The Swedish Gambling Authority's regulations and general advice on technical requirements and accreditation of bodies for inspection, testing and certification of gaming service providers (SIFS 2022:3), the Swedish Gambling Authority's regulations and general advice on state lotteries and lotteries for matters of public interest (LIFS 2018:4) and the Swedish Gambling Authority's regulations and general advice on responsible gambling (LIFS 2018:2).
-Inspection body ISO/IEC 17020 The Swedish Gambling Authority's regulations and general advice on technical requirements and accreditation of bodies for inspection, testing and certification of gaming service providers (SIFS 2022:3), the Swedish Gambling Authority's regulations and general advice on state lotteries and lotteries for matters of public interest (LIFS 2018:4) and the Swedish Gambling Authority's regulations and general advice on responsible gambling (LIFS 2018:2).
+Body Accredited in accordance with current edition of Scope Certification body for ISO/IEC 17021-1 and ISO 27001 for IAF code 33 and 39 certification of management ISO/IEC 27006 Certification body for certification of product ISO/IEC 17065 The Swedish Gambling Authority's regulations and general advice on technical requirements and accreditation of bodies for inspection, testing and certification of gaming service providers (SIFS 2022:3), the Swedish Gambling Authority's regulations and general advice on state lotteries and lotteries for matters of public interest (LIFS 2018:4 including amendements according to SIFS 2024:2).
+Test laboratory ISO/IEC 17025 The Swedish Gambling Authority's regulations and general advice on technical requirements and accreditation of bodies for inspection, testing and certification of gaming service providers (SIFS 2022:3), the Swedish Gambling Authority's regulations and general advice on state lotteries and lotteries for matters of public interest (LIFS 2018:4 including amendements according to SIFS 2024:2).
+Inspection body ISO/IEC 17020 The Swedish Gambling Authority's regulations and general advice on technical requirements and accreditation of bodies for inspection, testing and certification of gaming service providers (SIFS 2022:3), the Swedish Gambling Authority's regulations and general advice on state lotteries and lotteries for matters of public interest (LIFS 2018:4 including amendements according to SIFS 2024:2).

-^{}The requirement for an inspection body to be independent is of Type A, and the requirement for test laboratories to be independent corresponds to the requirement set for the inspection body.
+\The requirement for an inspection body to be independent is of Type A, and the requirement for test laboratories to be independent corresponds to the requirement set for the inspection body.

-^{}IAF code 33: Information Technology, IAF code 39: Other social services (which includes lotteries).
+\\IAF code 33: Information Technology, IAF code 39: Other social services (which includes lotteries).